Questions fréquemment posées sur les services aux sourds et aux handicapés

 Où puis-je obtenir un bracelet pour le hall H ?

-Hall H wristbands are for ADA Mobility Reserved seating and ASL Deaf seating.
+Hall H wristbands are for ADA Mobility Reserved seating or ASL Deaf seating only.
 Information is published as a tip on the Toucan blog within two weeks before the convention.
 On-site, the information is available at the Disabled Services desk in Lobby A.

-The first 1/3 to 1/2 of the Hall H ADA line is located inside the lobby of the convention center in carpeted and climate-controlled areas, but also be aware that the Hall H line may subject you to many long hours in the sun.
+The first 1/3 to 1/2 of the Hall H ADA line is located inside the convention center, in carpeted and climate-controlled areas.
+Go to the Lobby F door and check with Lines staff to see where the end of the H line is.
+If the end of the line is outside at that time, Lines staff will direct you to that location.
+Be aware that the Hall H line may subject you to many long hours in the sun.
 Your attendant can hold your place in line but, when it is your turn, you must be present to take your place in line.

 I cannot stand for long periods, and I do not have an attendant.
 Can I request someone to stand in line for me?